-The best equipment cycle, however, is the Colour-Pair Swords.
+The best equipment cycle, however, is the Color-Pair Swords.
 Dating all the way back to Darksteel, these artifacts all do similar things, and can all end games by doing so.

-Each Sword of Something and Something Else gives your equipped creature +2/+2, as well as protection from two colours.
+Each Sword of Something and Something Else gives your equipped creature +2/+2, as well as protection from two colors.
 Whenever it deals combat damage to a player, you then get two effects.

 This combination of buffs allows each of the Swords to consistently see heavy play, often as win conditions in of themselves.
 They’re great in Voltron strategies too, since their protection often makes a creature unblockable and immune to removal.

 Sword of Fire and Ice (Equip – Artifact)

 Play [c]Sword of Fire and Ice[/c] if you like winning.
 Specifically, play this equipment if you like your creature getting +2/+2 and having protection from both blue and red.

 Additionally, play Sword of Fire and Ice because whenever your equipped creature deals with combat damage to a player, you can do two things.
 Draw a card, and then hit any target for 2 damage.
 Add in protection’s evasion capability, and this sword is a great draw and damage engine.

 Sword of Feast and Famine (Equip – Artifact)